Introduction

 Our coaches are expert Functional Nutritionists and follow an one-on-one healing approach to reversing lifestyle problems as opposed to a 5-minute generalised advice by a doctor.

-One thing that we have discovered and your doctors definitely do not want you to know is that one-on-one healing approach involves bio-individuality which is the most sustainable way of addressing and treating any health issue.
+One thing that we have discovered and your doctors definitely do not want you to know is that one-on-one healing as incorporated here at iThrive is an approach involving bio-individuality which is the most sustainable way of addressing and treating any health issue.

 Doctors are pundits when it comes to suppressing symptoms of a health problem.
 They think by waving the magic wand of prescribing various drugs, they are doing good if not the best to help the patient.
 This is, however, deteriorating conditions all the more because lifestyle diseases can easily be treated, or even reversed with a dietary regimen alone.